Applications received after this date will be considered for admission on a rolling basis as space allows.

 - Writing sample (optional)

-All applicants should submit a URL (web link) to a personal website that includes your portfolio materials with a checklist of your works:
+All applicants should submit a URL (web link) to a personal website that includes your portfolio materials with a checklist of your works.
+There is a space on the application to provide this link:

 - Overall, the portfolio should visually communicate a serious work ethic, compelling ideas, and the ability to chart and complete a course of personal development within the time frame of a 2-year program.
 We are looking for those who are prepared to hit the ground running.
-The initial review of your work will take place quickly, in 10-15 minutes.
 For time-based works, short previews (1-2 minutes) for initial viewing are recommended.
-If you already have a website or blog you might want to consider making a separate website for the portfolio to make sure our faculty see the work you want them to see.
+If you already have a website or blog, you may want to consider making a separate website for the portfolio to make sure our faculty see the work you want them to see.
 A website with too much going on can be a detriment to an application.

 As an international student, in order to be eligible for an I-20 or DS-2019 you will need to provide the following items in addition to the academic documents.
 These should be uploaded electronically along with your other application materials: